 When driving on ‘restricted manual’, the trains can only run below 11mph.
 This is only really used in depots and when there’s a signal failure or a problem with the train’s systems.

-New trains are also coming here, by 2033.
-So that’s nice.
+New Underground trains are also coming here by 2033.

 Circle, District, Hammersmith & City lines

 Three birds with one stone, because they all use the nice new shiny ‘S7 stock’.

 These came in a big bulk order built between 2009 and 2017 alongside new trains for the Metropolitan line – more on that later.

 It was reportedly the biggest single order of trains in Britain (don’t get too hot under the collar there, lads), with an estimated cost of £1.5bn.

 But the perk is that they’re beautiful, there’s loads of them – 192 trains, or 1,403 carriages – and they do a lot of good work.